frederickfaria/username-validator/README.md

 # username-validator
 Full stack web applicaton, Implemented to lean about Spring MVC, Rest Services, AngularJS

-For deploy it:
+# For deploy it

-For easy deployment I created a docker container shared in my docker hub account, for deploy locally with docker and debian based OS please execute the following commands:
+For deploy locally with docker and debian based OS please execute the following commands:

 # Deploying the database